mnot/I-D/safe-hint/draft.md

 This specification defines how to declare this desire in requests as a HTTP Preference {{!RFC7240}}.

-Note that this specification does not precisely define what "safe" is; rather, it is interpreted within the scope of each Web site that chooses to act upon this information.
+Note that this specification does not define what content might be considered objectionable, and so the concept of "safe" is also not precisely defined.
+Rather, the term is interpreted by the server and within the scope of each Web site that chooses to act upon this information.

 That said, the intent of "safe" is to allow end users (or those acting on their behalf) to express a desire to avoid content that is considered objectionable within the cultural context of that site; usually (but not always) content that is unsuitable for minors.
-The "safe" preference ought not be used for other purposes.
+The "safe" preference is not intended to be used for other purposes.

-Furthermore, sending "safe" does not guarantee that the Web site will use it.
-As such, its effect can be described as "best effort," but not to be relied upon.
+Furthermore, sending "safe" does not guarantee that the Web site will use it, nor that it will apply a concept of "objectionable" that is consistent with the requester's views.
+As such, its effect can be described as "best effort," and not to be relied upon.
 In other words, sending the preference is no more reliable than going to each Web site and manually selecting a "safe" mode, but it is considerably easier.

 It is also important to note that the "safe" preference is not a reliable indicator that the end user is a child; other users might have a desire for unobjectionable content, and some children might browse without the preference being set.

+Note also that the cultural context applies to the hosting location of a site, the content provider, and the source of the content.
+It cannot be guaranteed that a user-agent and origin server will have the same view of the concept of what is objectionable.

 Simply put, it is a statement by (or on behalf of) the end user to the effect "If your site has a 'safe' setting, this user is hereby opting into that, according to your definition of the term."